13 Comments

 Thank you for reading.
 That's a good question.
 Short answer - TBH, I don't know for sure.

-Long answer - I think if AGI/ASI can do "everything" across several industries at once, that productivity line might be vertical so automation/productivity will be winning that demand-productivity across many industries.
+Long answer - I think if AGI/ASI can do "everything" across several industries at once, that productivity line might be vertical so automation/productivity will be winning that demand-productivity race across many industries.
 So the framework still works I think, but the results won't be pretty in those industries.
 We will need to find new things to do.

 I think we will figure out a way.
 I genuinely believe in human creativity and potential.
 Even if AGI matches us on current tasks, we will discover new things and invent new things to do with such a technology.